IbrahimNM/iSeefood/README.md

 ## What Is This?
   A python module to recognize the existence of food in images by using a trained AI.
 ## Prerequisites
+In order to run the iSeefood module, you need to install the following packages:
   * Numpy
   * Tensorflow
   * Pillow
+  * Nose
+  * Tornado

-  - You can just run this command to install all required packages:
+  - You can just run the following command to install all required packages:
   ```console
   $ pip install -r requirements.txt
   ```